availproject/avail-light/client/README.md

 1. **Light-client Mode**: The basic mode of operation and is always active no matter the mode selected.
 If an `App_ID` is not provided (or is =0), this mode will commence.
 On each header received the client does random sampling using two mechanisms:

-   1. DHT - client first tries to retrieve cells via Kademlia.
+   1. DHT - client first tries to retrieve cells via Kademlia (can be disabled by setting `network_mode` to `rpc_only`).
    2. RPC - if DHT retrieve fails, the client uses RPC calls to Avail nodes to retrieve the needed cells.
-The cells not already found in the DHT will be uploaded.
+The cells not already found in the DHT will be uploaded (can be disabled by setting `network_mode` to `p2p_only`).

 Once the data is received, light client verifies individual cells and calculates the confidence, which is then stored locally.